numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 ## Hypertext

 Linking is HTML's killer feature, and it makes sense to link every reference you can in your dungeon.
-Internal linking is obvious: every mention of a location, a random table, a character, whatever, can be linked to within the document.
+Internal linking is obvious: every mention of a location, a random table, a character, whatever, can be linked to its definition within the document.
 To see an example of this, I did a lot of internal linking with [Swamp Renewal](https://numbered.works/swamp-renewal).

 Chrome, Edge, Firefox, and most other browsers will scroll smoothly between anchor links on a page with the simple CSS declaration `html { scroll-behavior: smooth; }`.
-Unfortunately Safari, the default browser on Macs, iPhones and iPads, does not natively support smooth scrolling.
+Safari, the default browser on Macs, iPhones and iPads, does not natively support smooth scrolling.
 Happily, there is [a very easy to implement plugin](https://jonaskuske.github.io/smoothscroll-anchor-polyfill/) to enable it on your web-pages.

 I find smooth scrolling to be more than a nice piece of visual fluff.
-Seeing the page scroll, rather than abruptly jumping from link to link, helps keep me oriented and navigate around the page without getting lost.
+Seeing the page scroll, rather than abruptly jumping from link to link, helps keep me oriented and able to navigate around the page without getting lost.

-I haven't tried this yet, but I like the idea of linking out to Wikipedia or other stable, open sources for visual or background information in dungeon descriptions.
+I haven't done this yet, but I like the idea of linking out to Wikipedia or other stable, open sources for visual or background references in dungeon descriptions.

 ## Maps

 Linking keyed maps to room or location descriptions is an obvious plus.
 Building responsive, accessible dungeon maps turned out to be trickier than I thought it would be.
-Old-school [image maps]() are not [responsive]() and so don't cut it in 2022.
+Old school [image maps]() are not [responsive]() and so don't cut it in 2022.
 I don't think I've arrived at the best solution yet, but here is what I'm doing right now.

 Maps perform multiple functions.
 In my mind the two most important are communicating
-* environmental and/or aesthetic flavour/vibe
+* Environmental and/or aesthetic flavour/vibe
-* information about the imagined space so players can situate themselves within it
+* Concrete information about the imagined space so players can situate themselves within it

 So I like pretty, expressive maps, and I also like them to be usable and easy to reference.
 Linking keyed locations to their descriptions makes your maps super useful.
-I feel like you could get away with more abstract maps and still have them be usable at the the table with
+I feel like you could get away with a more abstract map and have it be very usable at the table with thoughtful internal linking.